Trebor-Huang/ASKL/README.md

 Supports bpm changes and effects.
 The scoring system is slightly different.

+Press space to pause/unpause; press \` (the tilde key on the topleft) to retry.
+If you want to start a new song, refresh.

 ## Other versions

 The other folders contain old versions I've made along the way.